gvwilson/sensibleadventures/gleam/gleam.md

 away, doesn't he?"

 "I'm warning you," Number One said loudly.
 He pointed a fat finger at Gleam.
-"If you put her back in her head, you'll wish the snarly-dogs had gotten you!"
+"If you put her back in her head, you'll wish the clankers had gotten you!"

-As if on cue, the biggest and ugliest of the snarly-dogs came racing around the corner.
+As if on cue, the biggest and ugliest of the clankers came racing around the corner.
 It howled horribly as it galloped straight for the dragon.